It's because of behavior, not a genetic predisposition

 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and professional therapy for anxiety disorder and its symptoms, including: Behaviors not genes.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including Anxiety Is Caused By Behavior Not Genes.